2 Unusual villages, Zahara de la Sierra and Setenil de las Bodegas in the south of Spain

 This village lies at an elevation of about 640 meters above sea level and is known for its whitewashed houses built into the surrounding cliffs.
 When building a house here, you will only need 3 walls as the back wall is a rock cliff

 In 1484, Setenil finally fell after being besieged for 15 days and they expelled the Moorish occupants.
 The Christian forces used gunpowder artillery.
 The ruins of the castle overlook the village.

 The Bodegas of Setenil

 Setenil de las Bodegas belongs to the province of Cadiz and has approx 3000 inhabitants.
 They build this town along the narrow river gorge of Rio Tejo, and the outlying farms produce fruits and vegetables which are also sold in Ronda.
 It is said that the name dates from the 15th century when the new Christian settlers introduced vineyards.

 They kept the Arab almond and olive groves, which to this day are 2 famous products in Andalucia.
 The almond is, besides other traditional sweets, used for the turones, the renowned Christmas sweets made in Estepa.

 Olive Oil has been used in daily life for thousands of years.
 Nowadays one knows it is very healthy and keeps your arteries clean.

 We found a large underground parking garage next to the village.
-We could immediately see a street which had its houses built under the rock.
+We could immediately see a street that had its houses built under the rock.
 In one place a new house was being built and we asked the working people for directions.

 The gift of the Catholic Kings

 Inside the church, you will find a Christ statue from the beginning of the XVII century and an altarpiece painted on wood from the end of the XV century.
 The Catholic Kings gifted the church, on its inauguration, with a Casulla de Seda y Oro (silk and gold chasuble).

-Our walk was a slow, peaceful and a comfortable jaunt, but to think that in high season this little village is packed with tourists, kind of makes me think twice about buying a cliff house as I like to live in a quiet place.
+Our walk was a slow, peaceful and comfortable jaunt, but to think that in high season this little village is packed with tourists, kind of makes me think twice about buying a cliff house as I like to live in a quiet place.